Skip to code content (skip section selection)

 (2) Permitted uses.

-(a) All permitted, special, and conditional uses of the underlying zoning district are allowed subject to the specific requirements and procedures for each classification, subject to site plan approval and the additional requirements of this section.
+(a) All permitted and special uses of the underlying zoning district are allowed subject to the specific requirements and procedures for each classification, subject to site plan approval and the additional requirements of this section.

 (b) All nonresidential tenants, businesses, uses, and activities on the ground (first) floor of a building which fronts on Main Street shall be responsive to and provide services, goods, or otherwise engage in business with pedestrians and the general public.
-More specifically, the following use types are prohibited on the first floor (street level) of Main Street, with the Planning Director responsible for ultimate interpretation:
+More specifically, the following use types are prohibited on the first floor (street level) of Main Street:

 1. Businesses which exclusively engage in “by appointment only” clientele or do not have active reception areas which accept walk-in customers;